zgourley/wdi_final/06-week/custom_params/README.md

 1. Handle the query in the controller.
-When a user goes to `/users?q=chuck` we will render a view with a list of all users with the name chuck.
+When a user goes to `/users?q=chuck` we will render a view with a list of all users with the name "chuck".

     For this we check the params hash in the controller and then perform a SQL query based on the `params[:q]` value.